 HomeLight’s Top Agent Insights Report for New Year 2022 explains that, on average, “fresh paint adds an estimated $7,571 in resale value for a 152% ROI.
 Here is a list of things to remember when you decide to paint.

 Keep it consistent

-“Most people don’t want their house super, super bright on the day-to-day, but when you go to sell, it’s really wise to get much brighter bulbs in every light if you feel that your house is a bit dark.
+You can add floor lamps and brighter bulbs to brighten darker rooms.
+“Most people don’t want their house super, super-bright on the day-to-day, but when you go to sell, it’s really wise to get much brighter bulbs if you feel that your house is a bit dark.
 Those small things can make a really big impact,” Knapp shares.